01.Know your travel rights

 - Any compensation and/or refunds you receive from a third party for transport, food or accommodation will generally be deducted from any settlement if your claim is accepted.

-- Your travel insurance cover may be affected if you are traveling to or from areas DFAT considers high risk.
+- Your travel insurance cover may be affected if you are travelling to or from areas DFAT considers high risk.

-Passengers stranded by the Qantas disruptions since mid this month may well be wondering how their travel insurance will hold up under such circumstances.
+Passengers worried about another round of Qantas disruptions may well be wondering how their travel insurance will hold up under such circumstances.

-As CHOICE has highlighted in previous coverage, Travel insurance reviews, insurance companies define cancellation cover in different ways and policy exclusions vary widely when it comes to travel.
+As CHOICE has highlighted in previous coverage, insurance companies define cancellation cover in different ways and policy exclusions vary widely when it comes to travel.

 Some Product Disclosure Documents (PDSs) explicitly state that cancellations caused by the carrier – such as industrial actions – are not covered.
 Others say the insurer covers strikes in one section of the PDS, but the wording can get hazy in other sections of the same PDS, where cover can be denied if the carrier fails to fulfil its obligations for a variety of reasons.

-In the specific case of the Qantas actions, insurers have said cancellation cover only applies to policies purchased before the actions started, a date that can vary widely.
-(Worldcare, for instance, puts the date at 13 October, while 1cover – an Allianz product – has issued an alert applying to travel insurance policies issued before 10.00am (EST) 26 October 2011).
+Following the Qantas groundings in 2011, insurers stipulated that cancellations cover would only apply to policies purchased before the actions started, a date that was hard to pin down.
+(Worldcare, for instance, put the date at 13 October 2011, while 1cover – an Allianz product – issued an alert applying to travel insurance policies issued before 10.00am (EST) 26 October 2011).

-In a statement that’s typical of what insurers are telling policyholders regarding the Qantas situation, Worldcare says “we will assess all claims in accordance with your Product Disclosure Statement and your cover will depend on the type of plan you purchased and your particular circumstances”.
-(Generally, though, Worldcare does cover cancellation.)
+In a statement that’s typical of what insurers told policyholders regarding the Qantas situation, Worldcare said “we will assess all claims in accordance with your Product Disclosure Statement and your cover will depend on the type of plan you purchased and your particular circumstances”.
+(Generally, though, Worldcare did cover cancellation at the time.)

-In our coverage, Travel insurance reviews, of the sector last year, cancellation cover was the second most important weighting criteria for our overall ratings scale (medical cover was first) – so insurers toward the top end of our scale tended to provide good cancellation cover at the time of the report.
+In our latest travel insurance review, cancellation cover was the second most important weighting criteria for our overall ratings scale (medical cover was first) – so insurers toward the top end of our scale tend to provide good cancellation cover.